SimoSultan/curtainco_fe/README.md

 - As an admin, I can upload photos to the website when listing a new _Product_ or when setting up a new _Collection_ so I can better catch my user's attention.
 - As an admin, I want casual users to not have access to certain pages so I can better secure my website.
 - As the company owner, I want to have a page where I can tell my potential customers about myself and my business so that I can connect and develop relationship with them.
-- As the company owner, I want a seemless flow where users can float through the site so I can offer them better interface compared to other company's website.
+- As the company owner, I want a seamless flow where users can float through the site so I can offer them better interface compared to other company's website.
 - As the company owner, I want a clean crisp, airy but with warmth user experience so I can differentiate my website to other competitor's website.
 - As an admin, I want to be able to edit my business details shown on my site so I can update my users for any changes.